perezja/Cerebrum/README.md

 - Estimated compile time: < 5m

+II.
 Individual phenotypes are combined with PEER expression covariates to create covariate tables for each sub-region in a study.

 - Environment: Docker (apollodorus/brain-eqtl:eqtl-analysis)